ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 ##### The [`devices`](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L145) Array

-This is an Array property of the [`ITCB_SDK_Central`](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L130) class, and its job is to maintain references to discovered devices.
+The [`devices` Array](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L145) is a property of the [`ITCB_SDK_Central`](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L130) class, and its job is to maintain references to discovered devices.
 We store the devices as instances of the [`ITCB_SDK_Device_Peripheral`](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/00-StartingPoint/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L125) class, which is a "wrapper" for our devices.

 Like the [`_managerInstance`](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L113) property, it's important for us to maintain **strong** references to these wrappers (which, in turn, have their [own strong references](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/00-StartingPoint/SDK-src/src/internal/ITCB_SDK_internal.swift#L180) to the Peripheral instance).
 Otherwise, they will be deallocated immediately upon leaving this callback.